had2020/Last-Straw/README.md

 - ASX! | proc macro

 asx is similar in dioxus and react.
 Every frame it will print "app_loop".
-Code ever
+Code here is loop, here is where you can add UI elements like single_line_text();
 ``` rust
 asx!({ println!("app_loop") })
 ```

+# Why
+I took lots of inspiration from Rust Frameworks like Dioxus and Tauri Frameworks.
+The main problem for my with these frameworks, is that desktop apps, acted like mini web browsers.

+This meant I had to tailer my code to not interact with the hardware, like a website, with static files.
+I just needed a framework that had buttons and multiline text to enter and display.
+Just something to make a basic text editer.

+I like the features of Iced, but I wanted a more light CPU, based framework, that is cross compatible.
+I also wanted easy to read variable names, as once someone learns them, they can just macrofi them.